Classic Linen Bedding — Flat & Fitted Sheets

 Classic Linen Bed Collection - Part II - Flat Sheet & Fitted Sheet - These 100% linen sheets have a natural texture that will soothe your skin and improve circulation.

-- Layered PDF to print just the sizes you want.
+- Layered PDF to print just your size

 I made an experimental fitted sheet for our bed from this fabric.
 I switched the linen one to the 'normal' cotton one for washing and Hubby complained that the cotton was clammy & where was the 'good' sheet we just had on the bed, etc!
 The bad news: I wore a 12" hole in this fabric (my feet twitch as I sleep).
 The good news: The rest of the sheet is still in great shape & I'm going to get miles of bias tape out of it or possibly the world's most comfy summer shirt!
 I'm starting over again with hopefully twitch-proof Jaquard IL002 SCROLLS IVORY-NATURAL.